YUYAY

 Language barrier

-Feels stress out because no one helps her with house chores
+Feels stressed out because no one helps her with house chores

 Name: Maria / Grandmother